A little stretch of paradise in Ghana

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 Ghana was mainly visited in the nineties by volunteers, development workers and backpackers.
 Nowadays it is getting more popular and also other tourists find their way to this amazing country.
-Ghana is more prosperous and stable than neighboring countries, rich in raw materials and large parts of the country are super fertile.
-Although Ghana does not have great natural treasures, you will find hundreds of kilometers of coastline with beautiful beaches.
-One of our favorite beaches is called Busua Beach.
+Ghana is more prosperous and stable than neighbouring countries, rich in raw materials and large parts of the country are super fertile.
+Although Ghana does not have great natural treasures, you will find hundreds of kilometres of coastline with beautiful beaches.
+One of our favourite beaches is called Busua Beach.

 At Busua everything is right on the beach.
 There are some huge, beautiful trees surrounding the village and you can observe loads of birds hunting while relaxing in a sunbed next to the river.